danipishinin/danielepishinin/README.md

 ⚡  Fun fact: I ❤️ composing music </br></br>
 📫  My website: https://danipishinin.com/

-I am a postgraduate student in Software Engineering at USP, and I have been working with software development since 2020.
-Currently, I am specializing in developing more accessible and secure mobile applications, having worked with Android, Flutter, and React Native.
-Additionally, I serve as an ambassador at Google Women Techmakers, where I mentor women at Reprograma and assist in organizing community events such as DevOPS Day Campinas 2024.
-In my free time, I am learning SwiftUI and enjoy other activities like trekking, Krav Maga, going to the gym, reading, and visiting cafés.
+I am a postgraduate student in Software Engineering at USP and have been involved in software development since 2020.
+Currently, I am focused on creating more accessible and secure applications, with strong expertise in ReactJS, React Native, AWS, Testing Library, Jest, GraphQL, Sentry, and Amplitude.
+Additionally, I serve as an ambassador for Google Women Techmakers, where I mentor women at Reprograma and help organize community events such as DevOPS Day Campinas 2024.

+Outside of coding, I am learning to swim and climb.
+I also love paint with watercolors, sci-fi books and everything related to nature.